 If the downhole components are already mounted in the drill collar, the rig-up is a simple operation, provided the collar is handled carefully.
 If the downhole tool has to be assembled at the rig, each individual component can be checked out.
 As the collar is being made up, careful attention should be paid to ensure the correct torque is applied.
 Rough handling of tongs and slips may damage the sensitive components inside the collar.

-While the tool is suspended at the rig floor it should be function-tested to ensure that all components are operating correctly.
-A useful test on the reliability of the tool is to take a survey at a particular depth on every trip into the hole.
-This is known as a benchmark survey and all the results should show close agreement.
-The benchmark survey is usually taken below the casing shoe at a shallow depth so that if the tool is not giving the expected result it can be tripped out without wasting too much rig time.
+While the tool is suspended on the rig floor, it should be function-tested to ensure that all components operate correctly.
+A helpful test of the tool’s reliability is to take a survey at a particular depth on every trip into the hole.
+This is a benchmark survey, and all the results should show close agreement.
+The benchmark survey is usually taken below the casing shoe at a shallow depth so that if the tool is not giving the expected result, it can be tripped out without wasting too much rig time.

 Normal Surveying Procedure

-- Steering runs, in which a bent sub and downhole motor are being used.
-In this case, it is more important to monitor the toolface as the bit is drilling.
+- Steering runs, in which a bent sub (Drilling Subs) and downhole motor are being used.
+In this case, it is more important to monitor the tool face as the bit is drilling.

-During steering runs, the updates of tool face are transmitted at short intervals (every minute).
-Normally the toolface is referenced to the High Side of the hole (i.e. gravity toolface).
-However, at low inclinations (less than 8°) the toolface will be referenced to Magnetic North (i.e. magnetic toolface).
-Magnetic toolface, however, cannot be used near casing, since there will be magnetic interference.
+During steering runs, the updates of the tool face are transmitted at short intervals (every minute).
+Usually the tool face is referenced to the High Side of the hole (i.e., gravity tool face).
+However, at low inclinations (less than 8°), the tool face will be referenced to Magnetic North (i.e., magnetic tool face).
+Magnetic tool face, however, cannot be used near the casing since there will be magnetic interference.
 The same is true of azimuth.
-For any surveying or orientation of deflecting tools near casing, therefore, gyroscopic tools must be used.
+Therefore, gyroscopic tools must be used for any surveying or orientation of deflecting tools near the casing.
 MWD tools can only be used where the operator is satisfied that there is no magnetic interference.